killswitch-GUI/zlib_wrapper/README.rst

 Decompression goes through crc32 checks and returns a custom dictonary object.

-To decompress your compressed data:
+To decompress your compressed data with the crc32 header:

     >>> dec_data = b.dec_data(final_comp_data)
     {'data': 'Killswitc-gui is a sick handle', 'header_crc32': 2727504892, 'crc32_check': True, 'dec_crc32': 2727504892}

+To decompress your compressed data without the crc32 header:

+    >>> dec_data = b.dec_data(final_comp_data, cheader=False)
+        "Killswitc-gui is a sick handle"